ahoagland123/Econ151/README.md

-# Gradient Boosted Descent Models for Predictiton of Armed Conflict
+# Gradient Boosted Models for Predictiton of Armed Conflict.
+Gradient Boosted Trees used to predict the onset of a large, small, or no conflict within the next 1, 3, or 5 years.
+Largely builds on the multinomial logit model of Hegre et al.